Cyproheptadine

 Cyproheptadine, sold under the brand name Periactin among others, is a first-generation antihistamine with additional anticholinergic, antiserotonergic, and local anesthetic properties.

 It was patented in 1959 and came into medical use in 1961.
+In 2023, it was the 234th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Medical uses

 Cyproheptadine is used to treat allergic reactions (specifically hay fever).
-The evidence for its use for this purpose indicates its effectiveness but second generation antihistamines such as ketotifen and loratadine have shown equal results with fewer side effects.
+There is evidence supporting its use for allergies, but second generation antihistamines such as ketotifen and loratadine have shown equal results with fewer side effects.

 It is also used as a preventive treatment against migraine.
 In a 2013 study the frequency of migraine was dramatically reduced in patients within 7 to 10 days after starting treatment.
 The average frequency of migraine attacks in these patients before administration was 8.7 times per month, this was decreased to 3.1 times per month at 3 months after the start of treatment.
 This use is on the label in the UK and some other countries.

 It is also used off-label in the treatment of cyclical vomiting syndrome in infants; the only evidence for this use comes from retrospective studies.

 Cyproheptadine is sometimes used off-label to improve akathisia in people on antipsychotic medications.